tensorflow/swift-models/Examples/GrowingNeuralCellularAutomata/README.md

 with all other values set to 0.0.
 Images are captured at multiple steps to observe the evolution of the environment.

+Representative images of the final state will be written into `output/`, with names like `iteration[step].png`.
+Inference will write out one `step[number].png` frame into `output/` for each time step.

 ## Setup

 To begin, you'll need the [latest version of Swift for